Chickweed

 Health Benefits of Chickweed

-Aside from its culinary uses, chickweed has many medicinal benefits as well, mostly for the skin.
+Aside from its culinary uses, chickweed has various traditional applications, especially for the skin.

 Chickweed Remedies

-- Tea of the fresh herb is used as cooling demulcent and expectorant to relieve cough
+- Tea made from the fresh herb is traditionally used as a cooling demulcent and expectorant to soothe coughs.

-- Tinctures are added to remedies for rheumatism.
+- Tinctures are often added to traditional remedies for discomfort associated with rheumatism.

-- Poultices made from the fresh plant are applied to boils and abscesses and to painful rheumatic joints.
+- Poultices made from the fresh plant have been traditionally applied to boils, abscesses, and painful rheumatic joints.

-- Compresses are soaked in hot decoctions or in diluted tinctures and applied to painful rheumatic joints.
+- Compresses soaked in hot decoctions or diluted tinctures are used traditionally for soothing painful rheumatic joints.

-- Creams are used for eczema and other skin irritations, including psoriasis, ulcers, and boils.
+- Creams made from the herb are commonly used in traditional practices for managing eczema and other skin irritations, including psoriasis, ulcers, and boils.

-- The infused oil is made by the hot infusion method and applied as an alternative to creams for skin rashes or added to bath water for eczema.
+- The infused oil, made by the hot infusion method, is traditionally applied as an alternative to creams for skin rashes or added to bath water for eczema.

-- Juice from the fresh plant can be used internally or externally for skin problems.
+- Juice from the fresh plant has been traditionally used both internally and externally for various skin issues.

-- Decoctions from the root are used for fevers.
+- Decoctions from the root are traditionally used to help manage fevers.

 Poisonous Look Alikes